georapbox/js-utils/README.md

 - [isEmpty](objects/isEmpty) - Checks if a "value" is empty.

+- [isFunction](objects/isFunction) - Checks if "value" is a function.

 - [isNumber](objects/isNumber) - Checks if a "value" is a number.

 - [isString](objects/isString) - Checks if a "value" is a string.